 The hydraulic power unit is a sophisticated and complex system.
 Only trained personnel should attempt to perform adjustment procedures on the unit.
 The power unit generates very high pressures.
-Never check for leaks using hands.
+Never check for leaks using your hands.

-Before servicing the hydraulic system, block the ram and turn power off.
+Before servicing the hydraulic system, block the ram in the up position and turn the power off.